This post is also available in: 简体中文 (Chinese (Simplified)) ไทย (Thai) 한국어 (Korean)

 Unprotected Oral Sex

-Unprotected oral is considered a very low risk activity for HIV transmission.
-However, HIV is present in pre-cum and ejaculate and the risk of transmission increases if there are sores, tiny cuts, inflammation or wounds in your mouth which allows the virus to enter your blood stream.
+Unprotected oral is considered a very low-risk activity for HIV transmission.
+However, HIV is present in pre-cum and ejaculate and the risk of transmission increases if there are sores, tiny cuts, inflammation or wounds in your mouth which allow the virus to enter your bloodstream.
 Oral conditions such as gum disease, STIs in the throat, sores or blisters in the mouth increase the risk of contracting HIV through unprotected oral.
-Additionally, unprotected oral can transmit STIs such as Gonorrhoea, Chlamydia, Syphilis and Herpes.
+Additionally, unprotected oral can transmit STIs such as gonorrhoea, chlamydia, syphilis and herpes.

 Safer Unprotected Oral Sex Tips

-- Gargle your mouth with salt water and if it stings, this is an indication that you have tiny cuts in your mouth and you should avoid unprotected oral.
+- Flush your mouth with salt water and if it stings, this is an indication that you have tiny cuts in your mouth and you should avoid unprotected oral.

-- Research indicates that it is safer to swallow pre-cum and/or ejaculate rather than spit it out as the gums are more likely to have damage and therefore entry points for HIV to enter your bloodstream than your throat and tube to your stomach.
+- Research indicates that, in regards to HIV transmission risk, it is safer to swallow pre-cum and/or ejaculate rather than spit it out, as the gums are more likely to have damage and therefore entry points for HIV to enter your bloodstream than your throat and tube to your stomach.
 Additionally, stomach acid will kill any STIs or HIV in pre-cum and/or ejaculate that is swallowed.
 However, for chlamydia and gonorrhoea of the throat, the risk of transmission is high and the risk is the same whether you spit or swallow.
 Syphilis can affect any area of the mouth and again the risk is the same whether you spit or swallow.

-- Wearing a condom while performing oral sex eliminates the risk of bodily fluids carrying STIs and HIV entering your body.
+- Using a condom while performing oral sex eliminates the risk of bodily fluids carrying STIs and HIV entering your body.